-Agency focus areas for FY14
+Agency focus areas for FY15

-Include the following: having achieved accreditation two months prior to our mandated January 1, 2014 deadline, DFS is now working to prepare Crime Scene Sciences Division and the Digital and Evidence Unit for accreditation under the same international standard (ISO 17025).
+Include the following: having achieved accreditation two months prior to our mandated January 1, 2014 deadline, DFS is now working to stand up the Digital Evidence Unit and prepare it for accreditation under the same international standard (ISO 17025).

-Key to CSS Division's moving forward on accreditation preparations will be to transition crime scene response and services from MPD Crime Scene Investigation
+Key to CSS Division's moving forward on accreditation preparations will be to transition crime scene response and services from MPD Crime Scene Investigation Division (CSID).

-Division (CSID).
 DFS' Central Evidence Unit (CEU) is now operational and is responsible for the intake and transfer of evidence with our stakeholder agencies.
 DFS is now processing evidence for fingerprints and DNA in the Crime Scene Sciences Division, including vehicles.
-DFS is working closely with MPD on the transition plan for transferring responsibility for crime scene response in the District from sworn MPD officers to civilian DFS scientists.
+DFS is working closely with MPD on the transition plan for transferring responsibility for crime scene response in the District from sworn MPD officers to civilian DFS scientists, which is scheduled to begin at the end of the year with coverage for one shift.
 As our services grow, basic performance measures will be critical for enhancing and improving the quality, timeliness, and cost-effectiveness of our services.
 We have established such performance measures for the three active FSL Units (DNA, Firearms, and Fingerprints).
 Similar performance measures are being established for the Public Health Laboratory (PHL) to assist in establishing performance goals and monitoring progress.

-In meeting the District's Open Government requirements, we have established an Open Government tab on our website at DFS.dc.gov.
+In meeting the District's Open Government requirements and our statutory requirements, we have established an Open Government tab on our website at DFS.dc.gov.
 We continue to work towards updating it on a regular basis.

-Finally, two separate but distinctly important activities we look forward to embarking on are the quarterly meetings with our newly approved Science Advisory Board to enhance DFS' performance and reliability; and the implementation of a laboratory information management system (or LIMS) to provide seamless accountability and tracking of evidence from receipt to return for all DFS services.
+Finally, two separate but distinctly important activities we look forward to embarking on are the quarterly meetings with our new Science Advisory Board, scheduled for April 18, to enhance DFS' performance and reliability; and the implementation of a laboratory information management system (or LIMS) to provide seamless accountability and tracking of evidence from receipt to return for all DFS services.